-Recent data from the National Student Clearing House Resource Center confirms that the trend of declining college enrollment in the U.S. has now entered its seventh year and the rates of decline are getting steeper.
+Recent data from the National Student Clearing House Resource Center confirms that the trend of declining college enrollment in the U.S. has now entered its eighth year and the rates of decline are getting steeper.
 Although the declines are more pronounced in the Midwest and Northeast, student populations have declined in 34 states and that will spread further as high school graduation rates continue to decline as well.
 And we’re not talking about small declines.
 While the reduction in enrollments nationally has been about 2% annually over the last several years, in many institutions, enrollments are 20% to 30% lower than they were even ten years ago.
 We are almost certainly on the cusp of a major shake out in American higher education.

 Even before the “Great Recession,” birth rates in the U.S. were declining, but during the recession, birth rates declined substantially.
 The additional GR impact will first affect the most traditional colleges in the early to mid 2020s, then hit community colleges hard a few years later—this is because of the slightly older average age of community college students.